 The SIOS Knowledge Centre (SIOS-KC) is the central hub of SIOS.
 It is located in the Svalbard Science Centre in Longyearbyen and offers coordinated services for the international research community.
-The SIOS-KC currently has six staff members and is funded by the Research Council of Norway through 2021.
-The services offered by the SIOS community are coordinated by SIOS-KC with support from the SIOS working groups.
+The SIOS-KC currently has six staff members and is funded by the Research Council of Norway through 2026.
+The activities are based on three pillars, project management and communication, joint activities, and services.

 SIOS-KC aims to provide an intellectual environment where sampling strategies and observational practices are developed.
 It also stimulates the development of new observational techniques for environmental monitoring that are clean, energy-efficient and robust in the Arctic environment.

 Capacity building - activities to enhance and facilitate sharing of knowledge, technologies, expertise, and experiences.
 Examples are the annual Polar Night Week, scientific workshops, webinars and training courses.

 Optimisation of the observing system - joint endeavour to develop the observing system in a sustainable manner and to decrease the environmental footprint of science.
 The major tool is the annual State of Environmental Science in Svalbard report, the Core Data Programme, and the Infrastructure Optimisation Reports.